mkdocstrings/griffe/docs/dumping.md

 By default, Griffe will search in `sys.path`, so if you installed it through *pipx*, there are few chances it will find your packages.
-To explicitely specify search paths, use the `-s, --search <PATH>` option.
+To explicitly specify search paths, use the `-s, --search <PATH>` option.
 You can use it multiple times.
 You can also add the search paths to the `PYTHONPATH` environment variable.
 If Griffe can't find the packages, it will fail with a `ModuleNotFoundError`.